Prime Distribution and Siegel Zeroes: Introduction

 \section{Introduction}

-In 1837, Peter Gustav Lejeune Dirichlet proved the prime number theorem in arithmetic progressions by introducing (in somewhat different notation) his eponymous L-function:
+In 1837, Peter Gustav Lejeune Dirichlet proved the prime number theorem in arithmetic progressions by introducing (in somewhat different notation) his eponymous $L$-function:

 Here, $\chi$ is a Dirichlet character modulo an integer $q>2$.
-We will assume that $Re(s)>0$ and $\chi$ is non-principal.
+We will assume that $\chi$ is non-principal, and hence the above sum is convergent for $Re(s)>0$.

 Dirichlet's studies raised the question of when this function $L(s,\chi)$ equals zero.
-In particular, the zero-free region around $s=1$ allowed for Dirichlet's theorem on the asymptotic density of prime numbers in arithmetic progressions; meanwhile, larger zero-free regions would allow for better error terms for this theorem, and many other conjectures have been linked to a larger zero-free region for $L(s,\chi)$.

-One of the best-known conjectures in mathematics is the belief that all of these zeroes are, in fact, on the half-line:
+In particular, the zero-free region around $s=1$ led to Dirichlet's theorem on the asymptotic density of prime numbers in arithmetic progressions, while larger zero-free regions would allow for better error terms for this theorem.
+Indeed, one of the most famous conjectures in mathematics is the belief that all of these zeroes are, in fact, on the half-line:

 \begin{GRH} For a Dirichlet character $\chi$, let $L(s,\chi)=0$ for $s=\sigma+it$ with $\sigma>0$.
 Then $\sigma=\frac 12$. \end{GRH}